mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   "Now that you know about our history, let me tell you about the bridge we're crossing."

-  Linyu leaned back and looked at Melna as if to say, "Do I have to?", to which Melna laughed at the surprise.
+  Linyu leaned back and looked toward Melna as if to say, "Do I have to?", to which Melna laughed at the surprise.

   "By Ara, I haven't heard you chuckle once since the Obscura showed up.
-Some kaln comes along and now you're bright as a lake in the desert."
+Some kaln comes along and now you're bright as a stone in the desert."

   She looked down at hae and pondered at the mysteries behind this peculiar child dressed in reed clothes that life had swept her way.

   "Linyu reminds me to stay grounded through the trouble we're preparing for.
-Whatever this kaln went through to be alone in the cold in a foreign province, thi has adapted and found allies through it all.
+Whatever this kaln went through to be alone in the cold in a foreign province, thi adapted through it all and found people to trust.
 We will need to do the same."

 <!--